ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 Exposing more structure is critical for formal verification and static analysis tools, which are becoming ever more indispensable.
-As soon as the contract gets compiled, it loses a lot useful of high-level information that cannot be perfectly reconstructed after the fact.
+As soon as the contract gets compiled, it loses a lot useful of high-level information that cannot be perfectly reconstructed.
 For example, something as conceptually simple as distinguishing functions from loops becomes non-trivial without additional debugging information that is not present on chain.
 Dynamic jumps and lack of clear separation between data and code are also obstacles to correct analysis.